 Arthur John Dorman (1848 – 1931) was the son of a Kentish tanning yard owner.
-He relocated to Middlesbrough in the North East of England in 1866 to serve an apprenticeship to E G Johnson of Richard Johnson & Co, iron producers.
+He relocated to Middlesbrough in the North East of England to serve an apprenticeship to E G Johnson of Richard Johnson & Co, iron producers, in 1866.

-Developing business led Dorman Long to acquire the Britannia Works from Bernard Samuelson and steel production commenced on a large scale.
+Developing trade led Dorman Long to acquire the Britannia Works from Bernhard Samuelson (1820 – 1905) and steel production commenced on a large scale.

 Dorman Long became a limited company with a share capital of £350,000 in 1889.
 It had an annual output of 100,000 tons of steel.

-Company capital was increased to £1 million in 1902 to purchase the remaining half of Bell Brothers from Sir Lowthian Bell, who became company chairman.
+Company capital was increased to £1 million in 1902 to purchase the remaining half of Bell Brothers from Sir Lowthian Bell (1816 – 1904), who became company chairman.
 The firm was now the largest steel producer in the North of England, and the only one that was entirely vertically integrated.

 The merger made logical sense as the result of increasing co-operation between the two firms.
-It was also a response to the formation of United States Steel in 1901, which was the largest manufacturer in the world.
+It was also a response to the formation of United States Steel, the largest manufacturer in the world, in 1901.

 The North Eastern Steel Company was acquired in 1903.

-During the First World War Dorman Long was the first non-armaments company in Britain to dedicate itself to shell production.
+Dorman Long was the first non-armaments company in Britain to dedicate itself to shell production during the First World War.